ABOUT FACES ONLIN E COURSE FOR DIGITAL DRAWING ashion illustrator, Laura volpintesta, Iza brazilian singer

 Finally, you can

 give fashion faces drawings a total focus for a while to hone your craft and also explore your style and vision.
-Faces are the focus of my ABOUT FACES digital devices drawing course and are also a focus in the FREEDOM FASHION PROGRAM module #5.
+Faces are the focus of my ABOUT FACES digital devices drawing course and are also a focus in the SOULFUL FASHION FOUNDATION IMMERSION PROGRAM module #5.

-GRAB THESE CHEAT SHEETS FOR MORE TIPS, AND SUBSCRIBE TO THE BLOG FOR A BEGINNER’S TOOLKIT FOR FASHION CREATIVITY!
+GRAB MY CHEAT SHEETS FOR MORE TIPS, AND SUBSCRIBE TO THE BLOG FOR A BEGINNER’S TOOLKIT FOR FASHION CREATIVITY!

 Leave a Comment